RT-GAN: Recurrent Temporal GAN for Adding Lightweight Temporal Consistency to Frame-Based Domain Translation Approaches: Introduction

-Similar to image-to-image-domain translations, there are video-to-video domain translation that require ground truth annotations \cite{wang2019few,wang2018video}.
-Bashkirova et al. performed a number of experiments using a CycleGAN model that uses 3D convolutions with varying input types such as randomly sorted frames, ordered frames, and frames stacked as a 3D tensor.
+\textbf{Related Work} Bashkirova et al. performed a number of experiments using a CycleGAN model that uses 3D convolutions with varying input types such as randomly sorted frames, ordered frames, and frames stacked as a 3D tensor.
 They found that using the stacking frames into 3D tensors provided the best results at the cost of extra training requirements \cite{bashkirova2018unsupervised}.
 Bansal et al. proposed RecycleGAN \cite{bansal2018recycle}, a network for unsupervised video retargeting, that does not require any task-specific modules and adds temporal consistency components (such as optical flow) on CycleGAN to extend it to videos (Figure \ref{fig:overview}b).
 Specifically, an additional future frame prediction network is added for temporal consistency.
 This increases memory requirements especially since two predictor networks are needed, one for each domain.
 OfGAN \cite{xu2020ofgan} predicts optical flow using an architecture similar to the one shown in Figure \ref{fig:overview}b to translate synthetic colonoscopy sequences to real colonoscopy video sequences; OfGAN relies on texture, lighting, and specular reflection information to be embedded in the input videos to generate realistic colored output sequences.
-MocycleGAN \cite{chen2019mocycle}, similar to OfGAN, estimates optical flow for unsupervised video domain translation for more general tasks.
-Chu et al. \cite{chu2020learning} presented UVT that used an additional network to warp frames for temporal consistency, similar to the next frame predictor network.
-A more recent work, RAVE \cite{fuoli2023efficient}, provides real-time video domain translation using a recurrent generator.
-RAVE's generator applies an adversarial loss to learn temporal consistency similar to our work (Figure \ref{fig:overview}c) but needs to be trained from scratch while requiring modifications of domain-specific components for new problems.
+CycleSTTN \cite{daher2023cyclesttn} is another recent work that learns a video domain translation task for specular augmentation, however, it requires paired data generation which may not be feasible for all tasks.